wallix/webauthn/packages/client/README.md

 This library contains convenience methods intended to simplify interactions with a browser's Webauthn API.

-This front end library compliments this repo's [@webauthn/server](../server/) NodeJS library.
+This front end library complements this repo's [@webauthn/server](../server/) NodeJS library.

 ## Installation